cgeils25/Bulk_Chemical_Similarity_Search/README.md

 # Project Description

-This is a pipeline I developed for my research which downloads, extracts data from (in parallel), and runs a tanimoto similarity search on every compound available on PubChem.
+This is a data pipeline I developed for my research which downloads, extracts data from, and runs a tanimoto similarity search on every compound available on PubChem.

+I tried my best to optimize this with parallelization and file compression to reduce storage requirements, but you could probably push things further by writing in C/C++ and with some more clever tricks.
+I skipped this because I had to publish my paper eventually...

 ## Setup